Please note – We’re not affiliated with the Rochester Sweeps Festival (we just love the event!) so are unable to answer your questions directly.

 Knutsford is said to be the oldest continual Jack in the Green Parade as part of the May Day celebrations since 1890 but was a more Victorian well-behaved affair.

-It's going to be a very busy time in Rochester over the 2020 (formerly!)
-May Day Bank Holiday weekend so getting there by car and finding somewhere to park could be tricky.
-There is a multi-storey car park with 321 bays and 18 disabled bays for visitors to Rochester but as you can image, this will fill up pretty quickly.
+It’s going to be a very busy time in Rochester over the 2023 May Day Bank Holiday weekend (Saturday 29th April to Monday 1st May 2023) so getting there by car and finding somewhere to park could be tricky.
+There is a multi-storey car park with 321 bays and 18 disabled bays for visitors to Rochester but as you can imagine, this will fill up pretty quickly.

 When we’re not blogging about local events, we keep ourselves busy fitting and installing custom made-to-measure blinds throughout Rochester in Kent.